kmturley/wordpress-bitbucket-trigger-pipeline/README.md

     https://blog.bitbucket.org/2016/06/06/app-passwords-bitbucket-cloud/

-Then go to your server environment configuration e.g:

-    Elastic Beanstalk > Configuration > Software Configuration

 Set the BitBucket variables in the 'Settings' > 'General' section on WordPress, using your BitBucket project, branch, username and app password:

     BITBUCKET PROJECT: XX